null

 Born and raised in Vermont, Rich Gonzales was introduced to hunting at just 5 years old, accompanying his father on whitetail deer hunts.
 At 18, Rich joined the U.S. Air Force, serving first in the Vermont Air National Guard and later on active duty at Hill AFB, Utah, where he and his wife currently reside.

 In 2007, Rich harvested his first bull elk in the High Uintah Mountains.
 On his way back, he encountered a coyote chasing a deer, sparking a passion for predator hunting that has lasted 17 years.
 Rich has since become an avid coyote hunter, competing across the U.S. and embracing thermal hunting as a nighttime pursuit.
-He proudly represents Fatboy Tripods in this competitive field.
+He proudly represents FatBoy Tripods in this competitive field.

 KC HOLMES